California Youth Symphony: CYS Associate Orchestra

 The Associate Orchestra is CYS' advanced/intermediate level symphony-orchestra and is conducted by Leo Eylar.
 The Associate Orchestra plays medium-difficult repertoire, and has typical orchestration.
 The repertoire is varied and serves as a valuable introduction to the orchestral experience.
 The CYS Associate Orchestra performs 3 to 4 concerts per year.
 Members attend a summer day camp in August.

 CYS Wind Symphony

 The CYS Wind Symphony is conducted by Pete Nowlen and features woodwind, brass, and percussion players.

 Wind Preparatory Ensembles

 There are two Wind Preparatory (Wind Prep) Ensembles that function as large symphonic bands, and mainly comprise middle school students, along with some high school students.
-These Wind Prep Ensembles are under the direction of Rosita Amador.
+These Wind Prep Ensembles were under the direction of Rosita Amador (Who retired ~early 2023).
 They are entitled "preparatory" because they serve to prepare the younger wind players for the CYS Wind Symphony.
 The orchestration is typical, including flutes, oboes, clarinets, saxophones, bassoons, trumpets, French horns, trombones, and (tubas) (in relatively accurate score order).
 The group performs two concerts a year.